Table of Contents

 Recent years have seen a rapid rise in the popularity of rosin products.
 Consumers have welcomed solventless cannabis extracts, with commentators attributing this to the quality of the resin it produces, which also allows a more accurate dosage.
 This has been vital to the industry, as this accuracy has helped to inspire more confidence in the use of medical marijuana.
 This has led to the demand for rosin products skyrocketing.
 In Canada, for example, the sale of cannabis oil to health patients rose by 870% between 2016 and 2017.
 This trend has been reflected in the USA and elsewhere as more consumers seek out solventless extracts.

-4. Rosin is Extremely Versatile
+4. Rosin Technology is Extremely Versatile

-There is an incredible range of products which can be made on a rosin press — depending on how it is produced; hash oil can vary from a “sappy” consistency to the stable and glass-like solventless shatter.
-It is not just the consistency of the oil which varies, but also the color and flavor profile.
+There is an incredible range of products that can be made on a rosin press — depending on how it is produced; hash oil can vary from a “sappy” consistency to the stable and glass-like solventless shatter.
+It is not just the consistency of the oil that varies, but also the color and flavor profile.
 These differences are due to factors such as the degree of heat and pressure applied during extraction, as well as the materials used in production.

 Playing with and exploring these options in the production process will allow businesses to produce unique products and truly carve their niche.
 Essentially, any type of cannabis concentrate can be produced through solventless extraction by using a rosin press, including crumble, shatter, budder, and more.
 Additionally, rosin can be added to other materials, for example, to create edible cannabis products and topical ointments.